layrjs/layr/docs/introduction/web-app.md

 We're going to use [React](https://reactjs.org/) to build the web frontend, so we need to configure [Babel](https://babeljs.io/) accordingly.

-> Note that we've chosen to use React because we think it fits well in the context of an application built with Liaison.
-But Liaison is in no way dependent on React, and you are free to use the frontend library of your choice.
+> Note that we've chosen to use React because we think it fits well in the context of an application built with Layr.
+But Layr is in no way dependent on React, and you are free to use the frontend library of your choice.

 First, install the `@babel/preset-react` package: